 The lack of a large battery also reduces the overall price.

 So what about performance ?
-Not too bad at all, 0 to 100 km/h in around 8 seconds:
+Not too bad at all, 0 to 100 km/h in around 8 seconds for the standard model:

 The same e-Power system is also used in the Nissan Serena people mover in Japan, which is another model recently eligible for import to Australia and destined to become very popular.

 The e-Power system is classified as a “series hybrid” as it pairs the 40kW electric motor with a small 1.2-litre three-cylinder engine acting as a generator for the 1.5kW battery.

 Compared to a conventional “parallel hybrid” which uses the engine to drive the wheels, the e-Power’s engine only charges the battery while the wheels are always electrically driven.

 So the Nissan Note e-Power is silent on start-up and like any EV, initial acceleration is instant thanks to the electric propulsion system.

 At moderate throttle input, e-Power draws charge from the battery, but the engine-generator kicks in with an obvious drone when needed to charge up the battery.